quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/gitlab-server-setup.md

 </div>
 <br>

-### Tạo access token của user trên Gitlab server
+### Create user access token on GitLab server

-Để phục vụ cho việc kết nối gitlab với jenkins và sonarqube cần tạo 1 access token.
-Access token phải được tạo từ user có quyền admin trên gitlab.
+To connect GitLab with Jenkins and SonarQube, create an access token.
+The access token must be created from a user with admin rights on GitLab.

 <div align="center">
   <img width="800" src="../images/gitlab-personal-at-create.png" alt="Personal gitlab access token">